 You’ll barely notice in terms of watching the action flow.
 But it’ll help those speedy Japanese words to sound more enunciated.

 On top of that, you’ve also got the option to turn on the English subtitles (without subtitles, things can be difficult for beginners).
 This is a great way to ensure you understand what’s being said while listening.

-And it’s one of the best immersive methods.
+And it’s one of the best immersive methods for learning passively.
 It allows your brain to understand while also hearing foreign words, tying them together via association with words you already know in your language.

 As you progress in your listening skills, try returning the speed to 100% or turning off the English subtitles.
 Once you feel really confident with your reading, you can turn on the Japanese subtitles to help you practice your understanding of the Japanese characters.

 Even if you don’t understand everything, letting your brain actively try to figure out what’s happening will be a huge stepping stone in boosting your listening comprehension.

 You can try watching shows you’ve already seen if you’re just starting out.
-Or if you’re up for a challenge, try a new show whose plot you don’t know and see if you can follow along!
+Or, if you’re up for a challenge, try a new show of which you don’t know the plot and see if you can follow along!

 Sometimes, learning about grammar from a book can be less than helpful.
 Sure, you’ve learned how to ask someone if they want to go to the bookstore.
 But let’s be real—how often do you actually ask people to go to the bookstore?